dwrobel/flatcam/README.md

 6.10.2019

 - remade the Mark area Tool in Gerber Editor to be able to clear the markings and also to delete the marked polygons (Gerber apertures)
+- working in adding to the Optimal Tool the rest of the distances found in the Gerber and the locations associated; added GUI

 5.10.2019